tbrunz/hosts-on-network/README.md

 Of course, the purpose of this script is to find hosts on your network that are truly 'unknown' and don't belong there!

+Note that you can 'tune' the strategy used to find hosts on your network by changing the arguments passed to `nmap` on line 309.
+Currently, the code uses a simple 'ping scan' (`nmap -n -sP <subnet>`), but other more complicated/thorough scans can be performed, some of which would take a lot more time to complete, but would be better at finding hosts that _would prefer not to be found_.